Main menu

 CONCRETE suppliers will refer any legal claims arising from Lafarge's Westbury cement plant storm direct to the producer.

-Last week Lafarge admitted it had supplied cement with a higher-than-stated alkali content for more than two years from its Westbury plant in Wiltshire.
+Last week Lafarge admitted it had supplied cement with a higher-

 And clients will have to carry out longterm monitoring of those structures in danger of developing the condition as well as consider the possibility of a reduction in property value.